-Aiken’s Felix Brooke and Austen’s ‘Susan’ – or should that be Catherine Morland..?
+Tales from different times… Joan Aiken’s hero Felix Brooke, and Jane Austen’s ‘Susan’ – or should that be Catherine Morland..?

-Joan Aiken’s passion for history often led her to wonder ‘what if’ things had turned out differently.
-What if, for instance, Jane Austen’s early novel, originally entitled ‘Susan’ when she sold it to a publisher in 1803, and which then languished unpublished until she furiously bought it back for £10 thirteen years later, had in fact appeared, even maybe without the knowledge of its author, and had been in the pocket of a young nobleman who ran away to join the Peninsular wars in Spain at the beginning of the 19th century.
+Joan Aiken’s passion for history often led her to wonder what if things had turned out differently?
+What if, for instance, Jane Austen’s early novel, originally entitled ‘Susan’ when she sold it to a publisher in 1803, and which then languished unpublished until she furiously bought it back for £10 thirteen years later, had in fact come out, maybe without the knowledge of its author, and had been a treasured possession, carried in the pocket of a young English nobleman when he ran away to join the Peninsular wars in Spain at the beginning of the 19th century.

 The young man falls in love, and marries an aristocratic Spanish girl who dies having his baby, and he watches over the boy, disguised as a groom until his own death.
-He leaves a letter, and his treasured book, to the boy, Felix Brooke, with a message telling him to seek out his long lost family in the city of Bath, England where the action of Austen’s novel had taken place.
-For Joan Aiken imagined that this was actually Jane Austen’s early novel, ‘Northanger Abbey’ written in the full enthusiasm and confidence of youth, and a delightful parody of all the Gothic romances so popular at the time.
+He leaves a letter, and his treasured book, to the boy, Felix Brooke, with a message telling him to seek out his long lost family in the city of Bath in England, where the action of Austen’s novel had taken place.
+For Joan Aiken imagined that the book was actually Jane Austen’s early novel, ‘Northanger Abbey’ written in the full enthusiasm and confidence of youth, and a delightful parody of all the Gothic romances so popular at the time.

-The novel is also a description of an innocent abroad, a heroine with a head full of fantasy from reading too many novels, who finds herself alone in a dangerous world struggling to make sense of the behaviour of unscrupulous villains or apparently solicitous friends with nothing but the world of fiction to guide her.
-This is much the same situation in which the Spanish orphan, young Felix Brooke finds himself, but in a truly wild and Gothic landscape with terrifying brigands and murderers, mountain tribesmen looking for a human sacrifice, or even pirates who specialise in the kidnap of children, with only the assistance of Austen’s novel to sustain and comfort him.
+Austen’s novel is a description of an innocent abroad (although in her case it is a first visit to a big city) a heroine with a head full of fantasy from reading too many novels, who finds herself alone in a dangerous society, struggling to make sense of the behaviour of unscrupulous villains – or apparently solicitous friends – with nothing but the world of fiction to guide her.
+This is much the same situation in which Joan Aiken’s Spanish orphan, young Felix Brooke finds himself, but in a truly wild and Gothic landscape with terrifying brigands and murderers, mountain tribesmen looking for a human sacrifice, or even pirates who specialise in the kidnap of children…and he only has the assistance of Austen’s novel to sustain and comfort him.

 In Joan Aiken’s Go Saddle the Sea Felix tells us about it as he is recounting his story: